 Roth IRA Conversions

-You will be continue to hear from lots of “experts” this year that you need to convert your retirement accounts to Roth IRAs.
+You will continue to hear from lots of “experts” this year that you need to convert your retirement accounts to Roth IRAs.
 While there are a number of advantages to conversions, there are an equal number of disadvantages that carry some major tax consequences.
-Please do not convert your accounts in 2014 without coming in to see us for an appointment to discuss both the positives and negatives.
-All conversions for 2014 must be completed by December 31, 2014.
+Please do not convert your accounts in 2015 without coming in to see us for an appointment to discuss both the positives and negatives.
+All conversions for 2015 must be completed by December 31, 2015.

 If you are in what the press has called the 2% club, be aware that the rest of America will soon be joining you!
-When the surtaxes on this group of Americans were passed, Congress purposefully did not adjust the thresholds for inflation, and in 6 years, over 50% of all Americans will pay these surtaxes based on estimated inflation rates.
-Begin planning now whether you are a 2% club member or not by -in order- maximizing 401-k contributions; utilizing employer-sponsored cafeteria plans to their fullest limit; investigating and using employer sponsored fringe benefits such as child care and education; turn in job expenses for reimbursement; and consider your marital status as your income increases because of the incredible marital penalty built in to the surtaxes.
+When the surtaxes on this group of Americans were passed the President purposefully did not adjust the thresholds for inflation, and in 6 years over 50% of all Americans will pay these surtaxes based on estimated inflation rates.
+Begin planning now whether you are a 2% club member or not by, in order, maximizing 401-k contributions; utilizing employer-sponsored cafeteria plans to their fullest limit; investigating and using employer sponsored fringe benefits such as child care and education; turn in job expenses for reimbursement; and consider your marital status as your income increases because of the incredible marital penalty built in to the surtaxes.

 Future Income Tax Rates & Other

-We highly recommend that when you are getting your information to us for your 2014 Federal tax return, that you set an appointment for an after tax season “Tax Tune Up” to examine tax and estate planning strategies.
-If your income is over $200,000, it is almost mandatory that we meet for future tax planning because of surtaxes.
+We highly recommend that when you are getting your information to us for your 2015 Federal tax return that you set an appointment for an after tax season “Tax Tune Up” to examine tax and estate planning strategies.
+If your income is over $200,000 it is almost mandatory that we meet for future tax planning because of surtaxes.